nruhm/diarscription/docs/reference/audio/sample-e/gold-reference.md

 174
 00:10:10,636 --> 00:10:16,647
-[SPEAKER_03]: got an actual bank statement file from Jordan and we ran it through both side by side and everything worked.
+[SPEAKER_03]: We got an actual bank statement file from Jordan and we ran it through both side by side and everything worked.

 175
 00:10:16,627 --> 00:10:17,436